Dontrelle Inman: Toronto Argonauts (first stint)

-San Diego / Los Angeles Chargers
+San Diego / Los Angeles Chargers (first stint)

 Inman participating at Chargers' training camp in 2014.

 On January 6, 2014, Inman signed a reserves/futures contract with the San Diego Chargers.
 In his first preseason game as a Charger, Inman had three receptions for 107 yards against the Dallas Cowboys, including a 70-yard touchdown in the third quarter.
 Inman secured his spot on the 53-man roster with another impressive performance in his last preseason game, leading receivers with three receptions for 54 yards.
 On December 20, he caught his first NFL pass in a game against the 49ers.
 His 17-yard gain helped set up Malcom Floyd’s score-tying touchdown and the Chargers’ eventual win in overtime.
 Inman had seven catches for 79 yards in the victory.
 In the final game of the 2014 NFL season, Inman caught 5 receptions for 79 yards.
 He would finish the season with 12 catches for 158 yards (13.2 yards per catch) in two games.

 By the end of the 2015 preseason, Inman survived the cuts and made the 53-man roster.
 On October 4, against the Cleveland Browns, Inman stepped in for the injured Malcom Floyd and caught a clutch 68-yard catch.
 On October 18 against the Green Bay Packers, Inman caught a touchdown with no time left on a fourth down.
 Inman finished the game with 18 yards and a touchdown, playing in for an injured Keenan Allen.
 On November 29, Inman had 5 receptions for 65 yards and 1 touchdown in a game against the Jacksonville Jaguars.
 On December 20, in a win against the Miami Dolphins, Inman had three receptions for 78 yards.
 On December 24 (Christmas Eve) against the Oakland Raiders, Inman had eight receptions for 82 yards and scored one touchdown.
 Inman also saw snaps at safety during that game when the Chargers had run out of safeties due to injuries.
 Inman finished the 2015 season playing in 14 games, recording 35 receptions for 486 yards and scoring three touchdowns.

 In 2016, the Chargers picked up Inman's one-year tender for $600,000.

 On March 9, 2017, the Chargers placed a second-round tender on Inman.
 He officially signed his tender on April 25.
 On May 20, it was revealed that Inman underwent core muscle surgery.

 On October 22, it was reported Inman was inactive against the Denver Broncos.